hirako2000/gisteam/README.md

 ### Lasso

->[Lasso.js][lasso] is an open source Node.js-style JavaScript module bundler from eBat.
+>[Lasso.js][lasso] is an open source Node.js-style JavaScript module bundler from eBay.
 It also provides first-level support for optimally delivering JavaScript, CSS, images and other assets to the browser.

 It's like Webpack + Browserify/jspm/RequireJS